Welcome to WesTex Run-n-Gun

-The event is February 5 and 6, 2021 with back-up dates of February 12 and 13 apply should the earlier dates be postponed due to hazardous driving conditions.
-Upon arrival you will sign a release and get your cabin assignment.
-Registration is $190, $95 now and $95 when you get here.
-It includes the event as well as a two night stay in the on site bunkhouses, T-shirt, Friday night pasta dinner, 6 a.m. breakfast and Saturday night steak dinner.
+The event is February 9, 10 and 11, 2024 with back-up dates of February 17, 18 and 19 should the earlier dates be cancelled due to hazardous driving conditions.
+If we have enough interest, 20 minimum, we will add a short course on Sunday (3 miles & 5 shooting stations) for an additional $100 including two meals.
+We're not taking any money for that now.
+You can sign up and pay when you get here for the Sunday course.
+It'll include a breakfast and lunch.
+For Friday and Saturday the registration is $270, $135 now and $135 when you get here.
+It includes the Saturday event as well as a two night stay in on-site bunkhouses, T-shirt, Friday night pasta dinner, 6 a.m. breakfast and Saturday night dinner.
 There will also be a 6 a.m. cash breakfast Friday morning.
 Bunkhouses are without linens and towels, so bring your own.
-You may upgrade to a hillside cabin when you arrive andan $10 per night bunkhouse credit will be applied to your upgrade.
-Range Officers will pay half price and will run the course on Friday.
-Everybody is invited to come out as early as Thursday to become acclimated to our mile high elevation and to use the on site range to verify your zero.
-You can pay by credit card over the phone or mail us a check payable to Prude Ranch, P.O.
+You may want to upgrade to a private cabin.
+A $15 per night bunkhouse credit will be applied to your upgrade.
+It's still $135 now.
+The added cost for upgraded accommodations will be paid when you arrive.
+Range Officers will pay half price ($135 and a bunkhouse) and will run the course on Friday.
+Everyone is invited to come out as early as Thursday to become acclimated to our mile high elevation and to use the on-site range to verify your zero.
+You can pay by credit card over the phone 432-426-3201, or mail us a check payable to Prude Ranch, P.O.
 1907, Fort Davis, Tx 79734.
-It's $95 now and $95 when you arrive.
 We will offer a 4-man team award.
 Cost per team is $60 ($15 ea) payable on arrival.

-Registration opens 10-1.
+Registration opens 10-2.
 Initial list of participants will be posted 11-1.
-Course of fire mid-December.
+Final course of fire mid-January.
+There are no refunds after 12/31/23.

 70% of points will be based on your shooting and 30% on how fast you run the course.
 The shooting score will be determined by the elapsed time to hit all targets.
-Par times will be established prior to the event and individual station times may be adjusted.
+Par times will be established prior to the event.
 The time limit per station is 3 minutes.

 The Range Officer will explain the course of fire at each station and solicit questions.
 On the command "make ready" you will insert magazine, chamber a round and put the firearm on safety.
+You should already have your hearing protection on and your gear adjusted when you arrive on station.
 The clock starts on the command "go".
 Time waiting to begin a station along with your shoot time will be recorded by one of the Range Officers.
 You are encouraged to take your own stop watch to compare wait times with Range Officers.
-While traveling between stations the rifle must have an open chamber and no magazine inserted.
+While traveling between stations the rifle must have an empty chamber and no magazine inserted.
 This will be checked on arrival and departure at each station.
 Participants found carrying a loaded rifle will be disqualified.
-Pistols may be loaded, but they must remain holstered.
+Pistols may be loaded, but remain holstered.

 Minimum rifle caliber 5.45 x 39, pistol 9mm.